Budkudyba/Fractional_Collector/README.md

 # Fractional_Collector

 A novel spin on fractional collection.

-Based upon the Ramps 1.4 board for 3D printers.
+Based upon the Ramps 1.4 board and Arduino Mega for 3D printers.
+DRV8825 Stepper Drivers were used.

 The sampler takes samples based upon a RTC (real-time clock).

-The sampler has two attached parastaltic pumps with stepper motors and a tray which is also powered by a stepper motor.
+The sampler has two attached parastaltic pumps with stepper motors and a sample tray which is also powered by a stepper motor.

-The project is completed, but there will be updates upcoming to include a BOM, STL files, CAD files, and documentation.
+The sample tray has room for 64 small eppendorf (1.5 mL).

-I may rewite this code to remove dependancies on the arduino compiler and/or #include libraries but for simplicity and time constrainst this was the fastest way to code and build the project.
+Here's a version of the sampler to show the basic form:

-Here's a version of the sampler to show the basic form https://a360.co/2QkRquD
+https://a360.co/2QkRquD